transport.ConnectionString(...)to specify the connection string via code.

 var transport = endpointConfiguration.UseTransport<SqsTransport>(); transport.MaxTTLDays(10);

 This string value is prepended to the name of every SQS queue referenced by the endpoint.
 This is useful when deploying many instances of the same application in the same AWS region (e.g. a development instance, a QA instance, and a production instance), and the queue names must be distinguished from each other.

 Example: For a development instance, specify:

 var transport = endpointConfiguration.UseTransport<SqsTransport>(); transport.QueueNamePrefix("DEV-");

-Queue names for the endpoint called "SampleEndpoint" might look like:
+For example, queue names for the endpoint called "SampleEndpoint" might be:

 DEV-SampleEndpoint DEV-SampleEndpoint-Retries DEV-SampleEndpoint-Timeouts DEV-SampleEndpoint-TimeoutsDispatcher

 Default: Empty.
 Any attempt to send a large message with an empty S3 bucket will fail.

 This is the name of an S3 Bucket that will be used to store message bodies for messages larger than 256kB in size.
 If this option is not specified, S3 will not be used at all.
-Any attempt to send a message larger than 256kB will throw an exception if this option hasn't been specified.
+Any attempt to send a message larger than 256kB will throw an exception if a value is not supplied for this parameter.

 If the specified bucket doesn't exist, it will be created when the endpoint starts.

 Example: To use a bucket named